northeastern-rc/rc-public-documentation/docs/source/software/index.md

 ::::

 ---
 The cluster offers you many options for working with software.
-Two of the easiest and most convenient ways are using the `module` command on the {ref}`command line <command-line>` and the {ref}`interactive-ood-apps` web portal.
+Two of the easiest and most convenient ways are using the `module` command in the terminal and through the {ref}`interactive-ood-apps` web portal.

 ::::{sidebar}
 :::{seealso}